 - Anita Clark First Time Home Buyer Tips

 This article, What is Private Mortgage Insurance?
 Do I Need PMI?
-How do I Avoid PMI? is written by Kevin Vitali of EXIT Group One Real Estate.
-I have 13 years of experience preparing and listing homes for sale.
-One of my services is helping you put a plan in place to prepare your home for sale. if you are thinking of selling your home give me a call at 978-360-0422 or email me at email@example.com
+How Do I Avoid PMI? is written by Kevin Vitali of EXIT Realty.
+If you are thinking of selling your home give me a call at 978-360-0422 or email me at email@example.com

 Real Estate Services in the following areas: Northeast Massachusetts, Merrimack Valley, North Shore and Metrowest.
 Including the following communities and the surrounding area- Amesbury, Andover, Billerica, Burlington, Chelmsford, Dracut, Groveland, Haverhill, Lowell, Melrose, Merrimac, Methuen, Middleton, North Andover, North Reading, Reading, Stoneham, Tewksbury, Tyngsborough, Wakefield, Wilmington, Westford